peekbank/peekbank-data-import/data/fernald_marchman_2012/ReadME.md

 NOTES:
 the dataset has LWL data longitudinally on 18 / 24 / 30 mo (same kids), there are non-vanilla trials at 24 and 30 (the LWL at 24 and 30 is not reported in the paper)

-there is concern about some of the the word onset columns being wonky

-there is variation between whether word onset is 18/19 or 78 (so there's an extra 2 seconds for 87a-102a) (ask Virginia about this)
+TODO there is variation between whether word onset is 18/19 or 78 (so there's an extra 2 seconds for 87a-102a) (ask Virginia about this)

 18mo-old data: baby1, baby2, baby3 etc. Were these the same image of a baby presented multiple times (and # indicates order of presentation), or different stimulus images? in 18 & 24 mo data, target image is "baby" for L-image baby1, baby2, etc, but in 30 mo data target image is "baby1", "baby2", etc.

 extract_col_names seems to do reasonable things

-some of the 18 mo data (raw) has false and true instead of 0 and 1 (presumably?)
+TODO what is the interpretation for some of the 18 mo data (raw) has false and true instead of 0 and 1 (presumably?)

-trying to understand cols in d_processed: sub_num is a subid (122 values) session is A or B months seems to be child age (17-32) sex is M or F order is ?? some code? tr_num ranges 2-42 (trial num) l_image, r_image, target_side, target_image condition has a few values ?? word_onset is NA or an integer response is A,T, or D ?? gap is NA or an int target_rt_sec and dis_rt_sec is a small number or NA (possibly consistent with 30hz sampling) shifts is 0 to 7 or NA (my guess is that target_rt_sec, dis_rt_sec and shifts are derived measures)

 TODO verify that switching L & R as is done in the code is correct!
-TODO should some of the stimuli be "novel" in stimulus table TODO what is the right empty field for aux data
+TODO what is the right empty field for aux data
 TODO what is stimulus image path supposed to be

-TODO there are multiple labels (ex. "baby" "baby1") associated with some images (ex "baby1") -- what do?
+TODO are baby1, baby2 etc different?
+TODO what to do about stimulus items are ever only distractors?
+TODO figure out if fan is novel or not

+TODO What to do about conditions! (cond_orig, condition, originalcondition, condition2)

 5. Importing ambiguity